 The latest evolution of Integra, Integra Centros cloud- hosted by Microsoft Azure, has advanced workflows to support ‘Purchase-to Pay’ e- invoicing and procurement with mobile approval functionality.
 The future- proofed platform, also has a custom- built ‘Making Tax Digital’ module which fully integrates with the platform building automations and enhanced user experiences as it adapts to your core finance management modules.

-To talk more about how Integra Centros can support your e-invoicing requirements contact us through the form below and request a demo.
+To talk more about how Integra Centros can support your e-invoicing requirements contact us and request a demo.